jat1729/cs124-lab2/design/design.md

 # Lab 2 Design Document And Decisions

 # Introduction
-The creators of this to-do list app are Aditya Bhargava (HMC '23) and Joel Tan-Aristy (HMC '23).
+The creators of this to-do list app are Aditya Bhargava (HMC '23) and Joel Tan-Aristy (HMC '24).
 In this lab, we designed and implemented a to-do list using React and JavaScript.
 What makes our to-do list different from other to-do lists is that we have an option for showing the tasks yet to complete, and we have folders to organize our tasks.

 ## Tasks to Complete
 Showing only uncompleted items was a difficult constraint as there is no standard icon or button for displaying uncompleted items.
 We decided to keep the design simple and include text in a button.
 The different phrases we considered were "Show uncompleted items", "Tasks to Consider", "Unfinished tasks", and "Tasks to Complete."
 We conducted ten user tests to determine the phrase and eight out of the ten participants said that the phrase "Tasks to Complete" was the most intuitive expression for showing only uncompleted items.
 The flow of the tasks to complete button can be found [here](taskstocomplete.md).
-Implementing the Tasks to Complete button and functionality was quite difficult as we had to utilize a useState to keep track of the "Tasks to Complete" and "All Tasks" button and pass the information to the Tasks component, so we hide the completed items.
+Implementing the "Tasks to Complete" button and functionality was quite difficult as we had to utilize a useState to keep track of the "Tasks to Complete" and "All Tasks" button .
+Additionally, we had to pass the information to the Tasks component, so we hide the completed items.

 ## Delete All Completed Tasks
+We implemented the button [here](taskstocomplete.md) so that users could permanently remove all their completed tasks.
+In order to do this, when the button is clicked we iterate through all our tasks, filtering out the tasks that have been marked completed.
+The 'delete all completed' button appeared obvious to the users during user testing, which is why we decided to keep the UI simple with just an icon and no text.
+Compared to the other features in the design, implementing the this button was straightforward.
+The general flow is [here](deleteAllTasks.md).

-## Editing a Task/Folder
+## Editing a Task/Folder Name
+We decided that it would be best for the users to keep the UI for editing task and folder names consistent.
+We did this by keeping the same edit button [here](editButton.png).
+The user would click on the edit button and the folder or task name would convert to a form, allowing them to edit the name.
+In order to do this, we had to utilize a useState for when the edit button had been clicked, and if it had been clicked the task or folder description div would be replaced with a form.
+We decided that when the form appears after the edit button is pressed, the current description for the task or folder should immediately be there.
+That way, if the users simply wanted to add or shorten their original description, they would not need to retype anything.
+We also decided to change the background color of the text during the edit mode, to alert the user that the specific text is still in edit mode.When the user is satisfied with their edits, they can repress the edit button and the changes would be saved.
+Additionally, if a task was marked completed, the user could still edit its description and the task would stay completed.
+The flow to editing tasks can be seen [here](editTask.md).

-## Adding a List Item to a Folder
+## Adding a New Task
+Our first design of adding a new task required us to enter a new window where we choose between adding a new folder and a new task once we click the plus sign at the bottom of the app.
+We found this to be inconvenient to the user and quite hard to implement as we had to create three more component and three more CSS files.
+Our old design can be found [here](oldaddtask.md).
+Our design now has a plus button near the folder name which adds a new task to the specified folder.
+The flow of adding a new task can be found [here](newaddtask.md).
+In future labs, we hope to make the new task editable so the user can instantly edit their new folder, so they don't have to click the edit button when they want to rename their new folder.
+Implementing this function was somewhat straightforward as we used a nested mapping function and spread syntax to append a task to the `tasks` array in the folder element.

 ## Expanding and Collapsing a Folder
 The part of the design that we are most proud of are the dropdown icons as it lets users retract folders that they are not using.
 We initially were considering to have the up and down chevron icon but after consulting with Prof. Rhodes we decided to utilize the right and down [chevron icon](upvsdown.md).
 The flow of the expanding and collapsing a folder can be found [here](expandingandcollapsing.md).
 After completing user testing, we noticed that nine out of the ten users easily understood the function of the Chevrons and was able to expand the task without any instructions.

-[Scrolling Icon Issue]
+Whenever a user added too many tasks or folders to be seen all at once, we implemented the scrolling feature so that the user can adjust to see the desired folders or tasks.
+We considered also making the taskbar and 'new folder' button also included in the scroll.
+Ultimately we determined that if the user adds a significant amount of tasks or folders, the 'delete all completed tasks,' 'task to complete,' and 'new folders' buttons would be too difficult to access considering how important they are.
+So we decided on keeping the taskbar and bottom bar (which contains the 'new folder' button) un-scrollable and always visible to the user.
+We also decided on getting rid of the scrollbar.
+Upon user testing, we determined that the scroll functionality was obvious and unnecessary.
+Additionally, the scroll bar would cause bugs in the Chrome browser.
+The flow can be seen [here](scrollbar.md).

 ## Marking a Task Complete
 We believe the line through the task is standard convention for marking items complete.
 Alternative designs were